PortlandPerlMongers/pdx-pm-kwiki-data/markdown/June2004Meeting.md

 Who:

-[ChrisDawson](/ChrisDawson):  I'll be talking about my company's product: Webcast in a Box, a webcasting solution built with Perl using components like HTML::Mason on Apache & DBD::mysql.
+[[ChrisDawson]]:  I'll be talking about my company's product: Webcast in a Box, a webcasting solution built with Perl using components like HTML::Mason on Apache & DBD::mysql.

 [Ovid](http://users.easystreet.com/ovid/): Talked in vauge terms about the framework for composing complex queries that his company uses.

-Thanks to [ChrisDawson](/ChrisDawson) for the topic suggestion.
+Thanks to [[ChrisDawson]] for the topic suggestion.

 [Video (in RealPlayer format)](http://www.webcastinabox.com/presentations/pdx-pm/pdx-pm.ram)